-The required nutrient load reduction will be determined by the type of water body to which the swale and associated BMP treatment train discharges and the associated performance standard as set forth in Section 3.1.1 of this Manual.
-The treatment volume necessary to achieve the desired treatment efficiency will be routed to the swale and associated BMP treatment train before discharge.
-The nutrient load reduction credit assigned to the conveyance swale will be based on the annual volume of stormwater that is retained in the swale and not discharged to the downstream BMP.
-This volume will be calculated using the equations in Section 6.10 in Part C-Design Guide.
+The required nutrient load reduction will be determined by the type of water body to which the swale and associated BMP treatment train discharges and the associated performance standard as set forth in Section 5.1.1 of this Manual.
+The treatment volume necessary to achieve the desired treatment efficiency shall be routed to the swale and associated BMP treatment train before discharge.
+The nutrient load reduction credit assigned to the conveyance swale shall be based on the annual volume of stormwater that is retained in the swale and not discharged to the downstream BMP.
+This volume shall be calculated using the equations in Section 6.4.5.